phuang1024/BMusic/docs/tutorials/first.rst

    # Set offset to the appropriate frame
    midi = bmusic.parse_midi("/path/to/OneNote.mid", offset=...)

 Next, create the Animator instance.
-See :ref:`animation` and :class:`bmusic.Animator` for more details.
+See :ref:`animator` and :class:`bmusic.Animator` for more details.

 .. code-block:: python